 Ride the Dajti Ekspres

 The Dajti National Park, just outside of Tirana, is the most accessible in the country.
 This is largely due to the installation of the cable car, the Dajti Express, which takes you up.

 The car itself is worth taking for the amazing views of the mountains and city as you ascend, but there are also some great trails to walk and a beautiful restaurant and bar at the top too.

-If you’re visiting Saranda or Ksamil, hop on the ferry to Corfu.
+If you’re visiting Saranda or Ksamil, hop on the ferry to Corfu in Greece.
 It takes between 45 minutes and 1.5 hours, depending on if you take the fast or slow ferry.
 Have a taste of Greek culture before returning to your accommodation in Saranda.

 Visit Butrint National Park

 Butrint is an ancient city and is considered one of the most important archaeological sites in Albania, attracting thousands of tourists a year.

 Not only are the ruins incredible to see, but the site is also so picturesque.
 It’s a great place to learn and spend the morning wandering around.

 Explore Theth National Park